nathan30/TweetBotContest/README.md

     $ sudo apt install python3-pip
     $ sudo pip install tweepy

+Don't forget to fill the data.json with all the API informations from the apps.twitter.com website

 # Functionality
 Follow the people in the tweet (using regex on the @ char) if needed